Table of Contents

 Siberia and the Soviet Far East: The Resource Safe Haven

-During World War II, the Soviet Union relied heavily on industrial centers relocated beyond the Ural Mountains to safety.
-Siberia’s vast timber reserves provided raw materials for construction and rail ties.
-More importantly, the Soviet Union had access to oil fields in the Volga-Ural region (the “Second Baku”) and around Baku on the Caspian Sea.
-Baku was the largest oil field outside the United States and provided 75% of Soviet oil in 1941.
+During World War II, the Soviet Union relied heavily on industrial centers relocated beyond the Ural Mountains to shield them from German advances.
+Siberia’s vast timber reserves provided raw materials for construction, railroad ties, and fuel.
+More importantly, the Soviet Union had access to oil fields in the Volga-Ural region—often called the “Second Baku”—and around Baku on the Caspian Sea.
+Baku was the largest oil field outside the United States and provided approximately 75% of Soviet oil in 1941.

-Germany’s inability to capture Baku or the Caucasus oil fields in 1942–43 was a turning point.
-The Soviet resource base, combined with Allied Lend-Lease supplies, allowed the Red Army to sustain mass production of T-34 tanks and Il-2 aircraft.
-The Lend-Lease Act provided 2.6 million tons of petroleum products to the USSR, highlighting the interdependence of allied resource networks.
+Germany’s failure to capture Baku or the Caucasus oil fields during the 1942–43 campaigns marked a crucial turning point in the war.
+The Soviet resource base, combined with massive Allied Lend-Lease supplies, enabled the Red Army to sustain high levels of production for the T-34 tanks and Il-2 ground-attack aircraft that were decisive on the Eastern Front.

 Southeast Asia: Rubber and Tin Under Imperial Control